lockedj/BeamMeUpWatson/README.md

 The diagram below shows how the components of the Lab link together.
 What is built in the lab is an exemplar of a typical IoT solution.
 The lab provides a solid grounding in the principles of IoT and once completed will enable richer and more diverse projects to be undertaken.

 ![Image of Lab architecture](https://github.com/lockedj/BeamMeUpWatson/blob/master/beammeupwatson.png)

+Lab instructions can be found in the [PDF here ](https://github.com/lockedj/BeamMeUpWatson/blob/master/4104_beammeupwatson_lab.pdf)

+The lab is designed to run at your own pace and should take approx 1.5 hours